When Sam Hipschman moved back home, joining the Avodah Justice Fellowship was the first thing he had lined up.

 The Jewish connection went deeper than the powerful relationships.
 While Sam had gone to Hebrew School as a child, he had never engaged in text study, or learned about the intersection of Judaism and social justice.
 Being in dialogue with sacred text brought new depth to his understanding of the issues at play, and what Jewish wisdom had to say about his work.

-Today, Sam works at Project ORE at the Educational Alliance, serving vulnerable older adults in Lower Manhattan.
+Today, Sam serves as Director of Community Organizing and Engagement at Lab/Shul, an artist-driven Jewish community in New York City.
 He provides home-based therapy to his clients in addition to advocating for them in court when necessary.

 Sam thrives in his work because of the community he found in the Fellowship: “Getting involved in Jewish life is something that I’ve wanted for so long, and the welcoming community that I found with Justice Fellowship was the way in.
 My adult involvement in the Jewish community truly started with Avodah.”